WeileiZeng/itpp-full-Docker-Image/workspace/readme.md

-repalce the tab in makefile
+This is the working directory of the itpp container.
+Files modified in this folder will be synced whether the container is running or not.

-this folder will be updated to the container at each run
+replace the tab in makefile